kartikaya924/Student-Performance-Prediction-using-Data-Mining-Techniques/README.md

 tree is that it requires lesser time for data preparation and is easy to interpret.

-2.Random Forests - They on the other hand perform classification by constructing a number of decision trees at training time using bootstrapping, random subsets of features and average voting.
+2. Random Forests - They on the other hand perform classification by constructing a number of decision trees at training time using bootstrapping, random subsets of features and average voting.
 It is more robust than decision trees and lesser prone